-- Report suspicious activity to local law enforcement who can best offer specific details on terroristic indicators. - Report suspicious activity or information about a threat, including online activity, to fusion centers and the FBI's Field Offices - part of the Nationwide Suspicious Activity Reporting Initiative. - Learn how to recognize signs of preoperational planning associated with terrorism or other criminal activity.
+- Report suspicious activity to local law enforcement who are best to offer specific details on terroristic indicators. - Report suspicious activity or information about a threat, including online activity, to fusion centers and the FBI's Field Offices - part of the Nationwide Suspicious Activity Reporting Initiative. - Learn how to recognize signs of pre-operational planning associated with terrorism or other criminal activity.